-A: In this Proxy Statement, our Board of Directors is soliciting your vote for matters being submitted for stockholder approval at the Meeting.
+A: Our Board of Directors is soliciting your vote for the proposals described in this Proxy Statement, which will be submitted for stockholder approval at the Meeting.

 Q: Who will bear the cost for soliciting votes for the Meeting?

 A: The Company is making this solicitation and will bear the cost of this proxy solicitation.
 In addition to the use of mail, our directors, officers and non-officer employees may solicit proxies in person, by telephone or by other means.
 These persons will not be compensated for the solicitation but may be reimbursed for out-of-pocket expenses.
 We have also made arrangements with brokerage firms and other custodians, nominees and fiduciaries to forward this material to the beneficial owners of our common stock, and we will reimburse them for their reasonable out-of-pocket expenses.